ohsevin/VivumLab/docs/FAQ-Troubleshoot.md

     * Check http://{{ vivumlab_ip }}:8181/

 If you have followed these instructions and you are STILL having issues, ask in [chat](https://vivumlab.zulipchat.com/) or open an issue on [Github](https://github.com/denis-ev/VivumLab/issues).
     !!!
-Note: The dcumentation for VivumLab represent hours of work by the developers.
+Note: The documentation for VivumLab represents hours of work by the developers.
 Do not be offended if you ask a question, and are redirected back to the documentation.
 It is entirely for your own benefit; no one elses'.

 ### I get a 404

-If you're up and running, but accessing the server returns a 404, load [http://YOURSERVERIP:8181/].
-This is the Traefik dashboard.
+If you're up and running, but accessing the server returns a 404, check the Traefik [dashboard](http://{{ vivumlab_ip }}:8181/).

 Each service under the `Http` page has a section.
 The hostname inside `Host()` in the rule column is the hostname that Traefik is listening to for that particular service.
 You need to be able to [ping](https://duckduckgo.com/?q=how+to+ping+a+domain+from+my+OS) that hostname from your computer, and you should get back the IP address of your server.
-Once that is the case, accessing the hostname in a browser should load the respective service.
+Once that is the case, accessing the domain name in a browser should load the respective service.

 Traefik serves based on domain names, not IP addresses.
 It has to know what service you want to return.
-You need to be able to access your.domain or servicename.domain in order for Traefik to serve the correct service.
+You need to be able to access the domain name in order for Traefik to serve the correct service.

 ### No Traefik Dashboard

-If you can't even access the dashboard at {{ vivumlab_ip }}:8181, check the status of the VivumLab service to give you some insight into what the issue is. e.g: **`systemctl status vivumlab`**
+If you can't even access the dashboard at http://{{ vivumlab_ip }}:8181, check the status of the VivumLab service to give you some insight into what the issue is. e.g: **`systemctl status vivumlab`**

 or: **`docker ps | grep traefik`** and get an output like: